Dailymotion-Pro-Services/dynamic-preview/player.md

     }
 </script>
 ```
-> As you see above data, title/CTA link of the video can be replaced from default value where `video_id` is `mandatory` field.
+> As you see above data, the title/CTA link of the video can be replaced from the default value where `video_id` is the `mandatory` field.

 **Example:**
 - [Title CTA playgrounf - playground](https://dmvs-apac.github.io/dynamic-preview/examples/dm_preview_player/title_card/)